Today: Simon's Favourite Factoring Trick (SFFT) for Unit Fractions

 Tonight: print AIMO 2014 Q5 and 2008 Q3 from past paper/ and re-solve them with pencil and paper.
 Aim for under 5 minutes each.

-📅 This Sunday: Open Week4-Sunday-Mock-Test.html — it shuffles all 10 Week 4 AIMO problems into a single timed mock, so you practise integration and pacing under exam conditions.
+📅 Practice test: Open Mock-Test.html — it shuffles all 10 Unit 4 AIMO problems into a single timed mock, so you practise integration and pacing under exam conditions.

 💡 Stuck?
 Open this for guiding questions (no spoilers)